- Practice overview

 Legal professionals

-Tom frequently acts for and against legal professionals (principally solicitors) in connection with a wide variety of claims.
+Tom frequently acts for and against legal professionals (principally solicitors) in a wide variety of claims.

-- Tom acts for a firm of solicitors in relation to the acquisition of a headlease alleged to contain an onerous rent review clause
+- Acted for a firm of solicitors regarding the acquisition of a headlease alleged to contain an onerous rent review clause.

-- Acting for a property developer in a claim against solicitors and a highways report provider following the discovery of an unknown ransom strip
+- Acted for a property developer in a claim against solicitors and a highways report provider after discovering an unknown ransom strip.

-- Acting for solicitors against allegations of negligence in relation to a corporate transaction they acted on
+- Acted for solicitors accused of negligence in a corporate transaction.

-- Acting for a firm of solicitors accused of failing to achieve a reasonable settlement of a dispute with insolvency practitioners
+- Acted for a firm of solicitors accused of failing to achieve a reasonable settlement of a dispute with insolvency practitioners.

-- Advising claimants in connection with a claim against conveyancing solicitors in connection with a failed property investment
+- Advised claimants in a claim against conveyancing solicitors regarding a failed property investment.

 - Insurance brokers